sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/upgrade_docker-compose.md

 >
 > `git merge -X theirs v3.40.2`
 >
-> If you do this, make sure to validate your configuration is correct before proceeding because it may have made changes to your docker-compose YAML file for example.
+> If you do this, make sure your configuration is correct before proceeding because it may have made changes to your docker-compose YAML file.

 ### Clone the updated release branch to your server